ahmadazfar02/ahmadazfar02/README.md

 1st Year Software Engineering Student
 -------------------------------------

 I am a 1st-year Software Engineering student at University Technology Malaysia and holding an Electronic Engineering Diploma.
 Additionally, I have nearly one year of work experience in the industry as an IoT Technical Engineer in a local company.
 I enjoy coding and brainstorming ideas for projects that involve electronic inputs integrated with software.
-Some of the projects I've completed include: 1) Smart Parking System using ESP32CAM 2) Smart Agriculture using NodeMCU
+Some of the projects I've completed include:
+1) Smart Parking System using ESP32CAM
+2) Smart Agriculture using NodeMCU

+Achievement:
+1) Receiving Fundemnatal of AI Certificate by Microsoft

 * 🌍  I'm based in Subang Jaya
 * ✉️  You can contact me at [ahmadazfar02@gmail.com](mailto:ahmadazfar02@gmail.com)